Built-in ovens

 Many modern ovens have a pyrolytic cleaning or steam cleaning function, and some have catalytic liners.
 Each can make it easier to clean the oven.
 But what do these terms mean?

 Pyrolytic cleaning allows you to clean your oven without chemicals.
-It’ll heat the oven to around 500°C, converting food residue to ash, which you then wipe out.
-You’ll need to remove and separately wash all runners, racks and other accessories.
+It’ll heat the oven to around 500°C, converting food residue to ash, which you then wipe or vacuum out.
+You’ll need to remove and separately wash all runners, racks and other accessories that aren’t stated in the oven’s user manual to be pyrolytic safe.

 Steam cleaning is another way to clean your oven without chemicals.
 Steam is either injected into the oven cavity or created by heating water in an oven dish.
 The steam softens food residue, which you then wipe out.
 You’ll probably still have to do a little scrubbing.

 Some ovens have catalytic liners on one or more of the internal walls.
-The liner absorbs fat splatters while the oven is in use.
-Check which walls have liners as you’ll need to clean all other surfaces yourself, including the door, rack supports and racks.
+The liners absorb fat splatters while the oven’s in use.
+Check how many walls have liners as you’ll need to clean all other surfaces yourself, plus the door, rack supports and racks.

-While catalytic liners will last a long time when maintained as directed in the oven’s user manual, they may eventually need replacing.
+While catalytic liners will last a long time when maintained as directed in the oven’s user manual, they might eventually need replacing.

 While there’s some variation, most ovens have similar symbols.
 Read our article to learn what they mean.